 Companies must create a 360° photosphere of the shipwreck area.
 A 1-meter square constructed from 1⁄2-inch PVC pipe, painted red, will be on the bottom within 1 meter of the shipwreck.
 This square will be the center location of the 360° photosphere.
 Companies should land within this square to take their photos/images/videos to create the 360° photosphere.
 Alternatively, companies could use a device, operating as an independent sensor, and place it within the square to create the 360° photosphere (see 3.3.2 Independent Sensors for additional information).
 The device is permitted to contain cameras.
 Seven 15 cm x 15 cm colored squares made from corrugated plastic will be located on other product demonstration props throughout the mission area.
-One square will be on the bottom of the pool inside the 1-meter square, four more will be on mission props situated on the bottom of the pool.
+One square will be on the bottom of the pool inside the 1-meter square, four more will be on mission props situated on the bottom of the pool, and two more will be positioned on mission props floating on the surface of the pool.
 All seven targets will be visible from within the 1-meter square.

 Companies must use images taken from within the 1-meter square to create a 360° photosphere of the shipwreck area.
 Companies will receive 25 points for creating a 360° photosphere showing all 7 targets.
 Companies will receive 15 points for showing a 360° photosphere with 5 or 6 targets.
 Companies will receive 10 points for creating a 360° photosphere showing 3 to 4 targets.
 The photosphere must be shown to the station judge on a display at the mission station before the end of the product demonstration time.
 The photosphere must be a single image; companies cannot scroll through multiple images to show the station judge the various targets.
 Companies are allowed to rotate their view of their single 360° photosphere to show the judge the various targets.
-The photosphere) on their image to the station judge.
+The company should point out all seven targets (or as many as there are in the photosphere) on their image to the station judge.
 The color of the targets will be the same at each mission station, but colors of targets will differ between the mission stations.